scrabbletank/farhome-rules/rulesdoc.md

 Cone attacks are given as a length and width.
 The cone starts centered along the width, only effecting the center tile.
 The cone expands as you go down the length of the attack, reaching its width at the end.
 If the cone covers at least 1/3rd of the creatures tile it effects that creature.

 ### Damage Types
 Damage can come from a variety of sources, such as the swing of a sword, an explosion of magic, or a deadly trap.
-Regardless of how it's inflicted, damage always falls into one of 3 categories: phsyical damage, elemental damage, and ethereal damage.
+Regardless of how it's inflicted, damage always falls into one of 3 categories: physical damage, elemental damage, and ethereal damage.

 ##### Physical Damage
-The majority of phsyical damage comes from weapons.
+The majority of physical damage comes from weapons.
 From the stab of a spear, swing of a sword, or impact of a hammer, physical damage covers 3 types:

 ___
 - **Bludgeoning:** Impact from a weapon or heavy object.